 - Possible lounge access, if you score a Club floor room

-And this year, Caesars Total Rewards Diamond elite status remains, which gets you:
+This year, Caesars Total Rewards Diamond elite status is back, which gets you:

 - 4 free nights at the Atlantis hotel in the Bahamas